gracile-web/website/src/content/docs/00-learn/10-usage/30-passing-data-from-server-to-client.md

         value ? deserialize<MyData>(value) : undefined,
     },
   })

-  // NOTE: `string` is used to prevent a type error in the template.
-Maybe a more elegant solution can be achieved. myComplexData?: MyData | string;
+  // NOTE: Reminder that `string` is used to prevent a type error in the template. myComplexData?: MyData | string;

   render() {